Photographer Profile Series

 Moving to Duluth

 In February 2019, Bjornberg was hired at SkySkopes, a Geospatial service provider.
 As a remote sensing project lead, he plans flights and receives and processes data captured by drone and helicopter pilots.

 Both Bjornberg and Fenster have always loved Duluth and had long considered moving here.
-She is originally from Bismarck, North Dakota, but, like Bjornberg, also made childhood trips here.
-And, during college, the couple enjoyed several short getaways to Duluth.
+She is originally from Bismarck, North Dakota, but, like Bjornberg, she also made childhood trips here.
+And during college, the couple enjoyed several short getaways to Duluth.